25prabhu10/notes/docs/Languages/JavaScript/Libraries/Axios.md

 // Log & Sanitize errors response
 // => The errors given by server will not be always consistent so we
-//    could sanitize the response and return proper error to the client. const responseErrorHandler = (error) => {
+//    could sanitize the response and return proper error to the client const responseErrorHandler = (error) => {
   var errors = ["Something went wrong, please try again!"];